jundalisay/sp/content/en/superphysics/principles/chapter-12.md

 - Material Superphysics is the study of that body
 - Bio Superphysics is the study of how that body interacts with its mind
 - Social Superphysics is the study of how that mind works a collective
+- Spiritual Superphysics is the study of how to go to the center of that mind

 We then match this organization of study with the current ones: